pbierkortte/AI-Prompt-Toolkit/tools/job_company_recon.md

 ```

 ### FAQ

-1. **Q: How often should I update my company research?**
+1. **Q: How often should I update my research?**
-   A: It's best to refresh your research before each application or interview, as company information can change quickly.
-For rapidly evolving companies like those in tech or startups, consider updating your research weekly.
+   A: Before each application or interview.
+For fast-moving companies, weekly.

-2. **Q: Can I use this tool for multiple companies?**
+2. **Q: Can I use this for multiple companies?**
-   A: Yes, you can use this tool for any company you're interested in.
-Just provide the specific details for each company in the prompt.
-This allows you to create comprehensive overviews for multiple companies you're considering.
+   A: Yes.
+Just input specific details for each company.

-3. **Q: What if I can't find all the information requested in the research section?**
+3. **Q: What if I can't find all the requested information?**
-   A: Provide as much information as you can find from reliable sources.
-If certain details are not available, focus on the information you do have.
-It's also worth noting in your research that some information isn't publicly available, as this can be a good talking point in interviews.
+   A: Use what you have.
+Note any gaps - it could be a good interview question.

-4. **Q: How can I verify the accuracy of the information I've gathered?**
+4. **Q: How do I verify information accuracy?**
-   A: Cross-reference information from multiple sources, prioritize recent and official company communications, and be wary of outdated or unofficial sources.
-If possible, reach out to current or former employees through professional networks for insights.
+   A: Cross-reference multiple sources.
+Prioritize recent official company statements and reputable financial reports.

-5. **Q: Should I include negative information I find about the company?**
+5. **Q: Should I include negative information about the company?**
-   A: While it's important to have a balanced view, focus on presenting factual information.
-If you encounter negative press or reviews, consider how recent and relevant they are, and think about how you might tactfully address these topics if they come up in an interview.
+   A: Include factual information.
+Be prepared to discuss it objectively if it comes up.

+6. **Q: How detailed should my research be?**
+   A: Enough to speak confidently about the company and ask informed questions.
+Quality over quantity.

+7. **Q: Is it worth researching smaller or less-known companies?**
+   A: Absolutely.
+It often gives you an edge as fewer candidates do thorough research on these.